TariqAHassan/alsek/docs/guided_tour.md

 In Alsek, `priority` is inverted.
 That is, lower integers correspond to higher priority.
 Thus, in the example above, `message_2` will take priority over instances of `message_1`.

+!!! note
+    Alsek implements _intra-queue_ message priority.
+In other words, priority is enforced within, but not between, queues (which themselves can be prioritized).

 ### Triggers